Ravenstine/goertzeljs/README.md

 conclusion
 ==========
-I hope this project will be useful for anyone who wants to understand the Goertzel algorithm or basic signal processing with the HTML5 Audio API.
+I hope this project will be useful for anyone who wants to understand the Goertzel algorithm or basic signal processing with the HTML5 Audio API/WebRTC.

 author
 ==========